 — Max De Pree, businessman and writer

 When I was a boy, I read the memoir To Hell and Back by Audie Murphy and was very impressed with his accomplishments as an infantry soldier during WW2 (Figure 1).
-It is a very American tale – a dirt poor teenager from family with a dead mother and missing father accomplishes amazing feats through sheer determination and force of will.
+It is a very American tale – a dirt poor teenager from a family with a dead mother and missing father accomplishes amazing feats through sheer determination and force of will.
 He later starred in a movie version of his book that is well worth watching.
 I should mention that the book tells a better tale than the movie.

 I recently read that the US Army had recovered his favorite rifle, which was an M1 carbine.
-The M1 carbine was shorter and much lighter than the infantry's standard issue M1 Garand.
+The M1 carbine was shorter and much lighter than the infantry’s standard M1 Garand.
 The carbine was usually carried by troops who had limited space available (e.g. tankers) or who had to carry other things (e.g. radiomen, paratroopers).
 For example, my father was a radioman and he carried an M1 carbine.
-In Murphy's case, he carried many different weapons, but appeared to prefer the M1 carbine.
+In Murphy’s case, he carried many different weapons but appeared to prefer the M1 carbine.
 The story of its recovery is a testament to the power of modern database technology.
 The key to recovering the rifle was an interview with Murphy that provided a key piece of information – the serial number of the rifle.

 Figure 4 shows the rifle in its museum display today.
 I should mention that another movie, Carbine Williams, was made that involved the M1 carbine.
 It is the story of a convict, Marsh Williams , who created the basic operating mechanism of the gun while serving time in a North Carolina prison.
 If you are curious about the four rifles he designed while in prison, see this Wikipedia paragraph.